Facts and Statistics

 Of this 1.15 million, 600,000 are active members of a Reformed congregation.

 According to the 2011 Census, the RCH is the second largest denomination in Hungary after the Roman Catholic Church.

-There are 2.5 million Reformed Hungarians living in Hungary’s seven neighbouring countries (the so-called Carpathian Basin) as well as the diaspora into Western Europe, North America and Australia.
+There are 2.5 million Reformed Hungarians living in Hungary and its six neighbouring countries (the so-called Carpathian Basin) as well as the diaspora into Western Europe, North America and Australia.

 The Reformed Church in Hungary (RCH) has 1,249 congregations divided into 27 presbyteries, belonging to 4 districts.